 There are a number of important things to include in your living together agreement.
 Some things are essential to make the agreement legally binding, so take advice from a specialist solicitor.

-So if you’re planning to buy a property with your partner in 2018, you should plan ahead and make sure that you’re both protected.
+So if you’re planning to buy a property with your partner, you should plan ahead and make sure that you’re both protected.

 For help with any of the issues in this article, call 0117 926 4121 or make a Free Online Enquiry now.